Night Sky Brightness

 AstMon - UCM

 This Astronomical monitor is an all sky CCD camera that determines the extinction coefficients in the Johnson B, V and R photometric bands.
 AstMon-UCM also maps the night sky brightness of the visible sky.
-The collected data are useful to establish the quality of the sky and its evolution of the effects of Light Pollution in Madrid.
+The collected data are useful to establish the quality of the sky and the evolution of its brightness due to the effects of Light Pollution in Madrid.

-On line images of the Madrid night sky over the Physics building of Universidad Complutense de Madrid on the webpage Cielos de Madrid.
+Browse AstMon-UCM on line images of the Madrid night sky over the Physics building of Universidad Complutense de Madrid.

 The NIXNOX project, sponsored by SEA the Spanish Astronomical Society, is a Pro-Am collaboration with the aim of finding sites with dark skies.
 All sky data of the night sky brightness is being obtained by amateur astronomers with Sky Quality Meter (SQM) photometers.
 We are not looking for remote locations because the places should be easily accessible by people with children.

 The main objective of NIXNOX is to motivate citizens to observe the night sky.
 NIXNOX will provide information to answer the question: where can I go to observe the stars with my family?

 Using SQM (Sky Quality Meter) photometers linked to a portable computer and a GPS we are mapping the night sky brightness of Madrid urban area and surroundings (Comunidad de Madrid CAM).
 First results could be read in:

 - Mapa de brillo de fondo de cielo de la Comunidad de Madrid.
 (UCM e-print)